endritdemaj/endritdemaj.github.io/docs/documentation/linux.md

 	 sudo grep -r <pattern> path                                     #search for pattern in files grep -rnw '/path' -e 'pattern'                                  #
-	 cat testfile | grep --color=always -z 'hello'                   #mark the word hello und show all lines with grep grep -ir string *						 #search recursively for 'string' in all files in current dir
+	 cat testfile | grep --color=always -z 'hello'                   #mark the word hello und show all lines with grep grep -ir string *						 #search recursively for 'string' in all files in current path